Rajah Broadcasting Network: Defunct/Inactive stations

-RJTV, known on-air as RJ DigiTV, is a minor Philippine flagship television network.
-Founded in May 1993.
-Its headquarters can be found at the Ventures I Bldg. in Makati.

-DZRJ-AM

-DZRJ-AM, also known as DZRJ 810 AM Radyo Bandido, is the AM radio station of Rajah Broadcasting Network in Metro Manila.
-Radio studios are located at Ventures I Bldg., Makati Ave. cor.
-Gen. Luna St., Makati; and the transmitter is situated at Km.
-21, Quirino Highway, Brgy.
-Pasong Putik, Novaliches, Quezon City.

-DZRJ-FM

-DZRJ-FM, also known as RJ FM 100.3, is a music FM radio stations of the Rajah Broadcasting Network.
-The stations' The Greatest and The Latest hits format.
-Radio studios are located at Ventures I Bldg., Makati Ave. cor.
-Gen. Luna St., Makati; and the transmitter is situated at Brgy.
-San Roque, Antipolo City, Rizal.

-Cable/Terrestrial assets
+Cable/DTV channels

 Radyo Bandido TV

 Radyo Bandido TV is a Tagalog-language news/talk channel of Rajah Broadcasting Network.
 The channel predominantly airs simulcasts of DZRJ 810 AM programs.
-This channel was launched last September 16, 2019.
+The channel launched on September 16, 2019.
 Radyo Bandido TV started its official broadcasting on October 15, 2019.

 RJ Rock TV

 RJ Rock TV is a music and entertainment cable/terrestrial television channel operated by Rajah Broadcasting Network.
 It was launched on September 1, 2019.